AlikornSause/Notes-on-QIN-F21-PRO/README.md

 - **Run locale test**: displays a locale testing window where you can see different language versions for "no_command_text", "installing_text", "error_text", "installing_security_text", and "erasing_text"
 - **Power off**: REBOOTS the device (at least it did that for me)

+This mode could be useful but I am not sure how.
+Definately can be used to enter the fastboot which is useful

+- **Fastboot/ Bootloader mode** can be entered using the recovery menu as mentioned above, using *adb reboot bootloader* or using MTKClient payloads (which didn't work for me but did for other people)